-Being a young cancer patient can feel isolating.
+Being a young person with cancer can feel isolating.
 While everyone facing cancer is fighting for their lives, studies show that young people with colorectal cancer tend to be diagnosed in the later stages of the disease (stage III or IV), which concerns doctors.